 Excursion in Tirana.
-Take a chance to get to know two beautiful cities in Albania: Shkoder (Skadar or Scutari) and Tirana.
-Shkoder provides to the visitors rich collection of historical and cultural objects while Tirana being the capital has something to offer for everyone.
+Take a chance to get to know two beautiful cities in Albania: Skadar (Shkoder or Scutari) and Tirana.
+Skadar provides to the visitors rich collection of historical and cultural objects while Tirana being the capital has something to offer for everyone.

 Albania is a country of friendly people, fascinating Ottoman cities teeming with history, magnificent mountain scenery and charming villages.